developerkry/DiscordBotBase/README.md

 # Discord.JS Bot Base

 This package is a fully built, and working [Discord.js](https://www.discord.js.org) Starter Bot for anyone looking to get started developing for the [Discord](https://discord.gg/) Community.
-Please note, this package assumes you have basic understanding of JavaScript and can read over the [Discord.js Documentation](https://discord.js.org/docs/packages/discord.js/main) to proceed on your own..
+Please note, this package assumes you have basic understanding of JavaScript and can read over the [Discord.js Documentation](https://discord.js.org/docs/packages/discord.js/main) to proceed on your own.

 # Installation